Longno12/VRChat-OSC/README.md

 ## Features

+-   **Modern User-Friendly GUI:**
+    -   A professional, clean dark theme inspired by modern IDEs.
+    -   Intuitive navigation with a dedicated sidebar for different settings categories.
+    -   An integrated control panel at the bottom of the window, featuring a **Live Preview** and a **System Log** in convenient tabs.
 -   **Modular Design:** Easily enable or disable features to your liking from the main interface.
--   **Profile Management:** Save and load different configurations as profiles, allowing you to switch between setups instantly.
+-   **Profile Management:** Save and load different configurations as profiles (`.json`), allowing you to switch between setups instantly.
 -   **First-Run Interactive Tutorial:** Guides new users through the interface on their first launch.
 -   **Automatic Update Checker:** Notifies you at startup if a new version is available on GitHub.
 -   **Live Changelog Panel:** A dedicated "Updates" section in the UI shows you what's new in the current version.
 -   **Spotify Integration:**
     -   Display the currently playing song, artist, and playback status.
     -   Show a real-time progress bar and timestamps.
-    -   User-friendly setup guide for API credentials.
+    -   User-friendly setup guide for API credentials and a smooth, browser-based authentication.
 -   **Local Media Support (Windows Only):**
     -   Displays song title and artist from other local media players if Spotify isn't active.
 -   **Discord Rich Presence:**